sebastianajakobsen/todo-app/readme.md

 ## About Todo App

-Simple todo app using Laravel as backend and Vue as frontend.
-The todo app is using a state management pattern + library called vuex and Vue Router for making the app a Single Page application
+Simple SPA todo app using Laravel as backend with Passport Auth with Vue & Vuex state management pattern + library as the frontend part of the app.

 ## Install